-Week 1 NFL viewers' guide: Score predictions, best games, more
+Week 1 NFL guide: Score predictions, best games, fantasy tips

 Mike Reiss' pick: Three of the Patriots' key starters -- Rex Burkhead, Marcus Cannon and Trey Flowers -- didn't play in the preseason, and the team enters the game with just three wide receivers who were with the club in training camp: Chris Hogan, Phillip Dorsett and Cordarrelle Patterson.
 Add in the fact that Jacob Hollister might not be ready, and it's asking a lot of the offense against the Texans' D. Texans 24, Patriots 20

 FPI win projection: NE, 73 percent.
 All eyes will be on the quarterbacks.
 Watson led the league last season with an 93.5 Total QBR at the time of his injury in November.
-The ageless Tom Brady finished the season third in QBR, the fourth consecutive season he's finished in the top five.
+The ageless Tom Brady finished the season third in QBR, the fourth consecutive season he has finished in the top five.

 What to watch for in fantasy: Matthew Berry says Lamar Miller is a top-10 fantasy back in 2018.
 Read more.